What are flat feet?

 Recovery

 Flatfoot rehabilitation focuses on pain reduction, improvement of foot function and stability.
-With proper insoles, shoes and exercises, the load on the feet and legs can be better distributed, reducing symptoms and making walking more comfortable.
+With the right soles, shoes and exercises, the load on the feet and legs can be better distributed, reducing symptoms and making walking more comfortable.